1935 Grand Prix season: Races in Germany

 The Avusrennen was another extremely fast race, held on the twin 9 km straights of the AVUS circuit.
-Instead of a single long race, which proved a bit boring to the spectators the year before, this year's event was run as two heats with the top four in each going to a 10-lap, 200km final.
+Instead of a single long race, which proved a bit boring to the spectators the year before, this year's event was run as two heats with the top four in each going to a 10-lap, 200 km final.
 Once again, tyre wear would be the decider with the very high speeds.
 The German teams both put a big effort in, entering four cars and both teams had specialised "streamliner" versions of their cars for Rosemeyer and Prinz von Leiningen (Auto Union) and Geier (Mercedes).
 Ferrari again had the Bimotore for Nuvolari and Chiron, and a Tipo B for Dreyfus.
 There were also six Maseratis, represented by Subalpina, Gino Rovere and privateers, but there was only a single Bugatti – the 4.9-litre Type 54 of Englishman Dudley Froy.

 In practice, Stuck easily outpaced all other drivers, over fifteen seconds faster in his Auto Union, and easily won the first heat.
 Despite being only five laps, Nuvolari, Rosemeyer and Geier all needed to pit for tyres.
 Froy was completely outclassed, being lapped in a car that had won the event only two years earlier.
 Caracciola won the second heat when Varzi had to pit for tyres.
 In the final, Stuck again took the lead, gradually pulling away.
 However, on the fifth lap he had an alarming moment when a rear tyre blew when he was travelling at 290 km/h.
 At the halfway point, Fagioli, Varzi and Caracciola were separated by only five seconds, but the German retired with supercharger problems while Varzi had to pit for a third set of tyres.
 Fagioli took the win, as both he and Chiron (who took a surprising second for Ferrari) had looked after their tyres and not needed to pit.

 Before the next major European race, at the Nürburgring, the racing attention turned to the United States and the Indianapolis 500 at the end of May.
 Kelly Petillo won the race and Pete DePaolo became the first person to win the race as a driver and a team-owner.
 His car had a new Offenhauser engine.
 Fred Offenhauser had been Harry Miller's foreman and bought out his company when it was declared bankrupt.
 However, this was all overshadowed by the terrible accidents that killed four people through the practice and the race.
 Stubby Stubblefield and his mechanic, and Johnny Hannon all died in practice when their cars burst through the outside wall.
 In the race, Clay Weatherly, driving Hannon's repaired car was killed when he crashed into the infield fence.
 The week's events forced the organisers to adopt tougher testing of rookie drivers.